Skip to content

 2. Join a critique group.

-The second thing is for the author to join a genre appropriate critique group.
-Having your manuscript critiqued by others helps with grammar, clarity, story line, characters . . . you get the idea.
+The second thing is for the author to join a genre-appropriate critique group.
+Having your manuscript critiqued by others helps with grammar, clarity, storyline, characters… you get the idea.
 Critique groups help you write your book.
 Those extra eyes will catch things in your manuscript that you glaze over.

 3. Hire an editor.

-The third thing the author should do, after the manuscript is as ‘good’ as she can get it, is to find a reputable editor and have it edited.
-It’s easy for an author to think she’s found all the errors in her manuscript, but in actuality, this is almost impossible to do.
+The third thing the author should do, after the manuscript is as ‘good’ as she can get it, is find a reputable editor and have it edited.
+It’s easy for an author to think she’s found all the errors in her manuscript, but this is almost impossible to do.
 As the author, you’re much too close to the work to see it fresh and with unbiased eyes.

 Instead of being one of the “I want it now” authors, be one of the ‘I want it, but am willing to work toward it’ authors.